RoyNyaga/building_with_responsive_designs/README.md

 `git@github.com:RoyNyaga/building_with_responsive_designs.git`
 * Open the cloned folder and click on the index.html file to open it on the browser.

+### Future Features
+* Implementing an API that will serve the static page with information.

 ### Authors

 :bust_in_silhouette: [Nyaga Andre Roy](https://github.com/RoyNyaga)